 The Company is currently in the process of building and advancing its pipeline.
-The focus of the Company's pipeline is primarily on immuno-oncology, with one program also dedicated to the immunology space.
+The focus of the Company's pipeline is expanding beyond immunooncology, with the addition of obesity and cardiometrabolic diseases.
 By leveraging its technology stack, the pipeline is geared towards hard-to-drug targets and molecules offering differentiation.
-To mitigate target risk and capitalize on the learnings of competitors, the Company's programs are primarily adopting a fast follower strategy.
-This approach allows the Company to focus on targets that have to some extent been validated and learn from the advancements of those ahead in the field.
+To reduce target risk and leverage competitor insights, one of the Company's strategic approaches involves focusing on best-in-class therapies.
+The Company's approach by targeting molecules that have already been partially validated allows the Company to benefit from the progress made by others in the field.
+A second strategy is dedicated to pioneering first-in-class therapies.
+Utilizing the Company's AI Discovery Platform, it innovates by creating antibodies aimed at hard-to-drug targets, maximizing the potential of our cutting-edge technology.

-^{} Developed with EngageTx bispecific platform
+$^{^{}ullet}$ Developed with EngageTx bispecific platform